 I know it seems easy.

-You’re probably thinking that self-publishing is nothing more than uploading a document to the web and hitting an all-powerful “PUBLISH” button.
+You’re probably thinking that self-publishing a book successfully is nothing more than uploading a document to the web and hitting an all-powerful “PUBLISH” button.

 But that also means they get a (very) big cut of your earning.
 Your hard-earned income.
-But all of that’s already been discussed.
+But all of that’s already been discussed with self-publishing versus traditional publishing.

 Instead, we’ll talk about what you can actually expect when you decide to put yourself first and commit to self-publishing.